sdingcn/closure/README.md

 ![](https://github.com/sdingcn/closure/actions/workflows/run_test.yml/badge.svg)

-This is a small functional programming language with first-class functions, recursions, and mark-and-sweep garbage collection with memory compaction.
+This is an interpreted functional programming language with first-class functions, recursions, and garbage collection.
-(Immutable) records / structs could be simulated by function closures with the special syntax `@`, which is the origin of this language's name.
+Struct operations could be simulated by function closures using the special syntax `@`, which is the origin of this language's name.

-## code example

-See `test/`.
+See `test/` for code examples.

 ## syntax